Brain & Mind Research Institute

 Professor Ian Bernard Hickie

 Professor Hickie is the Commissioner in the new National Mental Health Commission and oversees enhanced accountability for mental health reform in Australia.
-He is the head of the Ageing Brain Clinic.Find out more
+He is Professor of Psychiatry and Executive Director of the Brain and Mind Research Institute.Find out more